graphile/starter/README.md

 - Adds the heroku app as a git remote named 'heroku'
 - Pushes the 'master' branch to Heroku to perform your initial build

-First copy `heroku-setup.template` to `heroku-setup`, then edit it and customise the settings at the top.
+Copy `heroku-setup.template` to `heroku-setup`, then edit it and customise the settings at the top.
 We also recommend reading through the script and customising it as you see fit - particularly if you are using additional extensions that need installing.

 Now run the script: